aliceinfinity/sdlglxo/README.md

-:+1: :shipit: Some silly emoticons that can be used. **(NEW) Simeon & Garflunk song** "We all come to look for emoticons"
+:+1: :shipit: Some silly emoticons that can be used. **(NEW) Simian & Garflunker song** "We all come to look for emoticons"

 1. List
 2. 2